• Home

 Look at all the fried and caramelized goodness!
 Not the healthiest, but yum!

-But our food tour wasn’t only about food.
-On the way we’d pass through some poor neighborhoods and saw little kids running around dirty and naked.
 We appreciated being able to discuss anything openly with both Ann and Joy of Backstreet Academy.
 They wouldn’t shy away from any topic and were happy to offer us a local look on things.
 We instantly clicked and felt like just hanging out with friends.

 A lady napping in Cebu City, Philippines www.travelgeekery.com